Exploring the Black Hills of South Dakota in the Winter

 While the government shutdown really threw a wrench in our original plans, we are so glad we came to the Black Hills in the winter.

 The Black Hills offer a ton to do and love even in the offseason when there are a lot of places closed.
-Custer SP alone can keep someone busy for days and there is so much more to see and do.
+Custer State Park alone can keep someone busy for days and there is so much more to see and do.

 Selfie in the snow in Custer State Park in the Black Hills